Skip to main content

 Construction Permit Types

-Projects that DO NOT Require a Permit
+Projects That Do Not Require a Permit

 • Painting

-• Flooring (carpet, tile, hardwood installations)
+• Flooring installations (carpet, tile, hardwood)

 • Trim and baseboards

-• External siding
+• Exterior siding replacement

-• Roof replacement if only replacing shingles
+• Roof replacement involving shingles only

 Building Permits